Program Overview

 • Submit evidence of high school graduation (high school transcript or diploma from an accredited or state-approved U.S. high school) or GED to Counseling.
 International high school transcripts must be translated by an approved service, which can take several weeks.

-• Transfer students only: OCC transcript evaluation of any transferred college-level courses.
-Send official transcripts, CLEP, AP Scores, or DD214 to: Registrar’s Office, Oakland Community College, 2480 Opdyke Road, Bloomfield Hills, MI 48304-2266.
-Allow up to six weeks for evaluation.
-(International students must have college transcripts—including course descriptions—translated first by an approved international evaluation service, which can take several weeks—World Education Services or Educational Credential Evaluators.
+• Transfer students only: send official transcripts, CLEP, AP Scores, or DD214 to: Registrar’s Office, Oakland Community College, 2900 Featherstone Rd.
+Bldg.
+K, Auburn Hills, MI 48326-2845.
+Please allow up to six weeks for evaluation.
+(International students must have college transcripts - including course descriptions - translated first by an approved international evaluation service, which can take several weeks—World Education Services or Educational Credential Evaluators.

 HESI TEST